katydecorah/weatherbot/README.md

 - `Longitude`: Required.
 The longitude of where you want to return the weather.

 - `DarkSkySecretKey`: Required.
 Your Dark Sky secrety key.
 Use a respository secret https://docs.github.com/en/actions/security-guides/encrypted-secrets

-- `SlackChannel`: Required.
-The Slack channel to post the weather status.

 - `SlackWebHookUrl`: Required.
 Your Slack webhook URL.
 Use a respository secret https://docs.github.com/en/actions/security-guides/encrypted-secrets